-The federal Office of Rural Health Policy (ORHP) and its partners are charged with increasing current critical access hospitals (CAHs) Hospital Compare participation rates, and CAH dedication to quality improvement initiatives.
-While participation in the project is voluntary, Medicare Beneficiary Quality Improvement Program (MBQIP) seeks to increase attention on quality health care to all CAH Medicare beneficiaries, both inpatient and outpatient.
+The Federal Office of Rural Health Policy (FORHP) and its partners are charged with increasing current critical access hospitals (CAHs) Hospital Compare participation rates, and CAH dedication to quality improvement initiatives.
+While participation in the project is voluntary, Medicare Beneficiary Quality Improvement Program (MBQIP) seeks to increase attention on quality healthcare to all CAH Medicare beneficiaries, both inpatient and outpatient.

 Goal

-For 100% (N=1,327) of critical access hospitals (nation-wide) to implement quality improvement initiatives to improve their patient care and operations.
+For 100% (N=1333) of critical access hospitals (nation-wide) to implement quality improvement initiatives to improve their patient care and operations.

 Background